Bylaws of the Association for Computing Machinery

 If a candidate for the office of the President, Vice-President, or Secretary/Treasurer withdraws during an election, one of the following actions is taken:

-(a) the ballots not yet mailed: if fewer than two candidates for this office remain, the Nominating Committee shall provide additional names to ensure at least two candidates.
-The ballots, if printed, shall be reprinted, even if this delays the mailing and return of ballots as specified in Bylaw 12.
+(a) Election not yet opened for voting: if fewer than two candidates for this office remain, the Nominating Committee shall provide additional names to ensure at least two candidates even if this delays the mailing and return of ballots as specified in Bylaw 12.

-(b) the ballots having been mailed: the election shall be declared null and void and a new election must be held.
+(b) Election already opened for voting: the election shall be declared null and void and a new election must be held.

 Section 9.
 Policy and Procedures on Nominations and Elections.